-Firmographics comprises information on a company’s key characteristics.
+Firmographic Data comprises information on a company’s key characteristics.
 Similar to demographic data, firmographic data divides companies into useful market segments.
-Marketers and sales teams then use these segments in lead enrichment, sales cycle analysis, and other duties.
+These segments are then used by marketers and sales teams in lead enrichment, sales cycle analysis, and other duties.

-In most cases, you can find firmographic data by simple online research.
-However, in other cases, you might need to use third party database or find someone with access to the information.
+In most cases, you can find firmographic data through simple online research.
+However, in other cases, you might need to use a third-party database or find someone with access to the information.

 Self-reported data is anything that a company chooses to reveal about itself.
 The company may publish this information in press releases or on its websites or social media accounts.
 Additional self-declared sources include public company registers and tax declarations.

 Derived data includes any information drawn from sources that are not trying to share the data intentionally.
 Instead, you or the vendor you select decipher the information through analysis.

 Finally, verified data: though it is the most trustworthy type of company data, it is also the most costly in time and resources as it involves manual verification of data.
 This is achieved by individuals emailing or calling company personnel to verify every detail in question.

 Companies and other organizations use firmographics data to identify unique organizational behaviors with relation to certain characteristics.
 A manufacturing company with an estimated yearly revenue of $10 million should employ at least 700 employees, for example.

 Organizations can conduct market research and competitor analysis, with this information.
 Risk managers can also use the information to find risky investments—for example, by noting discrepancies in reported revenue and verified human resources used by a single company.

 To estimate the quality of firmographic data, you should first examine the technique used to collect it.
 Data that a program has scraped for you might be true but you will need to ensure the sources were up to date.
 In contrast, manually-verified data will usually be high quality but, as noted above, it will most likely cost much more.